 Helen Storey ~ Bassoon

 Helen studied at the Purcell School of Music before continuing her studies with scholarships to the Royal Academy of Music and the Hochschule fur Musik in Vienna, studying with John Orford, Rachel Gough, Milan Turkovic, and David Chatterton.
-After several years of freelancing Helen took a position in the Royal Philharmonic Orchestra where she has been a member for 12 years.
+After several years of freelancing Helen took a position in the Royal Philharmonic Orchestra where she has been a member for 16 years, and also enjoys working with the education team 'Resound' which takes RPO musicians into schools, hospitals, day centres and youth clubs.
 She continues to freelance with groups such as the English Chamber Orchestra and the London Symphony Orchestra alongside her positions in the RPO and the Galliard Ensemble.
-Helen has recently become a member of the professorial staff at the Guildhall School of Music and Drama in London where she teaches undergraduate and postgraduate students as well as coaching chamber music.
-Helen has been a member of the RPO education team since joining the RPO, taking music into schools, hospitals, day centres and youth clubs.
+Helen became a member of the professorial staff at the Guildhall School of Music and Drama in London in 2010 where she teaches undergraduate and postgraduate students as well as coaching chamber music.
 Helen plays on a 10000 series Heckel bassoon.